hyperledger-cacti/cacti/examples/test-run-transaction/README.md

-# run-transaction
+# test-run-transaction

-A proto-code of communication feature to http-type Validator for Verifier
+A proto-code of communication feature to http-typed Validator for Verifier

 ## Setup for communication app with http-server